d4n3sh/thedaneshproject/content/posts/2008-06-12-xname-free-dns-hosting-service.md

 Stumbled upon a free DNS hosting service today.
 XName provides free DNS to all and in return only expects a donation if you like the service.
 However, if you plan to use XName for commercial purpose then a donation is mandatory.

 From a infrastructure standpoint XName provides 3 DNS servers.
 1 primary and 2 secondary servers.
-All DNS records are replicated across all servers so it&#8217;s best practice to use all 3 servers when possible to archive the best redundancy possible.
+All DNS records are replicated across all servers so it's best practice to use all 3 servers when possible to archive the best redundancy possible.

-I&#8217;m currently working on a mini ISP setup for a client myself.
-The primary DNS server is in place but for my secondary servers I&#8217;m thinking of using XName instead as it&#8217;s going to save me a few dollars.
+I'm currently working on a mini ISP setup for a client myself.
+The primary DNS server is in place but for my secondary servers I'm thinking of using XName instead as it's going to save me a few dollars.

-I&#8217;ll tell you how it goes.
+I'll tell you how it goes.

  [1]: /wp-content/uploads/2008/06/xnamebanner1.png